 Ever since man moved out of the cave and settled into a civil society, his quest for comfort has increased continuously.
 The invention of fire and wheel proved turning points in human history.
 Probably, the next big development was the grey revolution, which transformed the way of communication, transportation and living.
 Sitting in our living rooms, we can connect to our loved ones face-to-face across oceans and continents using computer mediated video-conferencing.
-Human kind has reached other planets and searching for life beyond the earth and outside the solar system.

-In our everyday life, transistor radio, TV, cell phone, computers use what we call semiconductor devices.
+To make all this possible solid state electronic devices have played a significant role.
+Electronics is a branch of science and technology in which electrons are manipulated to do some specific tasks.
+Scientists have studied the electrical nature of materials and developed a concept of energy bands in terms of which solids can be classified as conductors, semiconductors and insulators.
+Semiconductors are mostly used for developing electronic devices.
 Silicon and germanium are the most familiar semiconductor materials.
 Normally, the conductivity of a semiconductor lies in-between the conductivities of metals and insulators.
 However, at absolute zero, the semiconductor also acts like a perfect insulator.
 The conductivity of a semiconductor is influenced by adding some impurity element called dopant.
-Depending on the type of carrier added by a dopant, the semiconductor is classified as p-type or n-type.